 Do we believe this?
 Absolutely!
 And the website, After Fifty Living, is a dynamic extension of this belief.
 Building a vibrant, responsive, and supportive After Fifty community is essential to our mission.
 Why?
 Because we believe that living a fulfilled life within a community, one in which you are respected as you respect others, is not only a noble desire, it is an essential mandate for individual and global health.

 Social support, and a social community within which you receive that support, is the foundation of our lives.
 If you construct a building on sand, it will crumble with the first gust of wind.
 The same is true of our lives.
 If you don’t have a strong “foundation” – then the winds of life will surely cause you to crash.

-Yes, it’s good to know that the American Medical Association recognizes the essential role of social support and community in our lives.
+Yup, it’s good to know that the American Medical Association recognizes the essential role of social support and community in our lives.
 And becoming “After Fifty” does not diminish the need.
-I suspect that as we move through this stage in our lives, we may find it more difficult to maintain our social connections.
-But don’t let that happen!
+As we move through this stage in our lives, we may find it more difficult to maintain our social connections – even without the challenges being hurled at us by COVID.
+But don’t let lonliness happen!
 Cherish your old friends, and make new ones, too.
-Join a club, participate in an online forum, volunteer at a hospital.
-Those social connections you’re developing and cultivating – well, they’re as essential to your health as the blood that flows through your veins.
+Join a virtual club, participate in an online forum, or better yet, start one.
+Those social connections you will develop and cultivate – well, they’re as essential to your health as the blood that flows through your veins.